ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Different challenges allow the server to obtain proof of different aspects of control over an identifier.
 In some challenges, like HTTP and TLS SNI, the client directly proves its ability to do certain things related to the identifier.
-In the Proof of Possession challenge, the client proves historical control of the identifier, by reference to a prior authorization transaction or certificate.

 The choice of which challenges to offer to a client under which circumstances is a matter of server policy.
-A CA may choose different sets of challenges depending on whether it has interacted with a domain before, and how.
-For
-example:

-* New domain with no known certificates: Domain Validation (HTTP or TLS SNI)
-* Domain for which known certs exist from other CAs: DV + Proof of Possession of previous CA-signed key
-* Domain with a cert from this CA, lost account key: DV + PoP of ACME-certified Subject key
-* Domain with a cert from this CA, all keys and recovery mechanisms lost: Out of band proof of authority for the domain

 The identifier validation challenges described in this section all relate to validation of domain names.
 If ACME is extended in the future to support other